JonathanAndrews/CV/README.md

   - I initially found the relentless mid-term testing very difficult.
   - I was also determined not to let the opportunity to "study anything I wanted" slip through my fingers, so on top of my full Neuroscience and Chemistry course load, I took classes in Marketing, Film theory and Screenwriting, eventually writing a screenplay and directing a short film.
   - This meant that I had an very heavy workload compared to previous years.
-  - However, as time went on I became more efficient in my learning and at the end of the year had not received a single grade below an A-.
+  - However, as time went on I became more efficient in my learning and by the end of the year I had not received a single grade below an A-.
-- Although I adapted quickly to my changed environment, other study abroad students didn't...(See next section)
+- Although I adapted quickly to my changed with my environment, other exchange students hadn't...(See next section)

 ### Leadership